Is a dishwasher too loud? Here's what to know before buying one

 A hybrid interior is quieter than a plastic-tub dishwasher, but louder than a completely stainless-steel one.

-While there are many factors that go into how loud a dishwasher runs, the number one factor in the dBA of a dishwasher is usually the material the interior is made of.
+While there are many factors that go into how loud a dishwasher runs, the number one factor in a dishwasher's dBA is usually the material the interior is made of.
 Plastic dishwashers are much louder than stainless-steel ones.

 For example, the Whirlpool WDF330PAHW has a completely plastic interior.
 It has a sound rating of 55 dBA.
 During testing, it sounded like someone was taking a shower in there—not super loud, but you definitely knew it was running.

-Compare that to a hybrid tub which is steel on the sides and plastic on the bottom, like the Bosch 100 Series SHE3AEM5N, and the sound rating decreases to 50 dBA.
+Compare that to a hybrid tub, which has steel sides and plastic on the bottom, like the Bosch 100 Series SHE3AEM5N, and the sound rating drops to 50 dBA.